nimiq/albatross-doc/StakingContract.md

 Each validator has its own account.
 Once it sends a transaction to create an account in the staking contract as a validator, the validator receives the following object.

 - Address: It serves as an identifier of the validator's account.
 A key corresponding to this address is used to interact with the staking contract through transactions.
-- Signing key [Schnorr public key](https://en.wikipedia.org/wiki/Schnorr_signature): Validators sign the blocks they have produced using this key.
+- Signing key [(Schnorr public key)](https://en.wikipedia.org/wiki/Schnorr_signature): Validators sign the blocks they have produced using this key.
 It is also used to sign certain transactions inherent to the validator.
-- Voting key [BLS public key](https://en.wikipedia.org/wiki/BLS_digital_signature): Validators use this key to vote for macro blocks and view changes.
+- Voting key [(BLS public key)](https://en.wikipedia.org/wiki/BLS_digital_signature): Validators use this key to vote for macro blocks and view changes.
 - Reward address: Account where the rewards of a batch are sent to.
 - Signal data: Optional field which the validator can use to coordinate with other validators.
 - Balance: The amount of coins staked by the validator, including those delegated to the validator by stakers.